Skip to content

 Why University Total Cost Surprises Most Families

 University tuition is one component of total cost.
 Room and board often equal or exceed tuition.
 Books and supplies add 1,000-2,000 annually.
 Personal expenses (transportation, entertainment, basic living) add 2,000-4,000 annually.
-Total annual cost often runs 1.5-2x the headline tuition figure.
-Across 4 years, total university cost commonly reaches 100,000-300,000 — substantial commitment requiring substantial planning.
+Total annual cost commonly exceeds the headline tuition figure by a substantial margin.
+Across 4 years, total university cost commonly reaches 100,000-300,000 — a substantial commitment requiring substantial planning.
 The calculator quantifies the complete cost rather than just headline tuition.

 Realistic Cost Components